digital-asset/docs.daml.com/docs/2.7.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

    :align: center
    :width: 100%

 The load balancer configuration contains details of all Ledger API server addresses and the ports for the participant node replicas.
 Replicas expose their active or passive status via a health endpoint.
+The load balancer can also detect when the backend port becomes unreachable, i.e. when the ledger API server is shut down as a node goes from active to passive.

 Periodically polling the health API endpoint, the load balancer identifies a replica as offline if it is passive.
 Requests are then *only* sent to the active participant node.